Failure to Provide a Specimen Sentencing Guidelines

 This offence carries a maximum 3 month prison sentence, a maximum £2,500 fine, a possible driving ban and 10 penalty points on your driving licence.

-Mitigating Factors for failure to provide specimen charges
+Mitigating Factors for Failure to provide Specimen sentencing guidelines Charges

 The police must also follow the correct procedure when conducting drink and drug drive assessments; their failure to do so could be important for a defence case.
 It is important that you note any suspected procedural errors and check with one of our expert motoring solicitors as to whether the correct police procedure was followed.